keboola/connection-docs/writers/database/snowflake/index.md

 ![Screenshot - Credential types](/writers/database/snowflake/credentials.png)

 ### Own Snowflake database
 You need to provide *host name* (account name), *user name*, *password*, *database name* and *schema*.
-We highly recommend that you create a dedicated user for the writer in your snowflake database.
-The user needs to have the following permissions:

 {: .image-popup}
 ![Screenshot - Own Credentials](/writers/database/snowflake/own-credentials.png)

+We highly recommend that you create a dedicated user for the writer in your snowflake database.
+You can use the following SQL code to get started:

+{% highlight sql %}
+CREATE ROLE WRITER_SAMPLE;
+CREATE DATABASE WRITER_SAMPLE;
+GRANT USAGE ON DATABASE WRITER_SAMPLE TO ROLE WRITER_SAMPLE;
+CREATE SCHEMA WRITER_SAMPLE.WRITER_SAMPLE;
+GRANT ALL PRIVILEGES ON SCHEMA WRITER_SAMPLE.WRITER_SAMPLE TO ROLE WRITER_SAMPLE;
+GRANT USAGE ON WAREHOUSE dev TO ROLE WRITER_SAMPLE;
+CREATE USER WRITER_SAMPLE PASSWORD = 'WRITER_SAMPLE'
+			DEFAULT_ROLE = WRITER_SAMPLE
+			DEFAULT_WAREHOUSE = dev
+			DEFAULT_NAMESPACE = WRITER_SAMPLE.WRITER_SAMPLE;
+GRANT ROLE WRITER_SAMPLE TO USER WRITER_SAMPLE;
+{% endhighlight %}

+You need to provide the user with access to a Snowflake [Warehouse](https://docs.snowflake.net/manuals/user-guide/warehouses.html).
+Keep in mind that Snowflake is case sensitive and if identifiers are not quoted, they are converted to upper case.
+So if you run for example a query `CREATE SCHEMA john.doe;`, you need to enter it the schema name as `DOE` in the writer configuration.

 ### Keboola Snowflake database
-The credentials will be provisioned for you:
+Keboola Snowflake database is crated by the writer and the credentials are provisioned for you:

 {: .image-popup}
 ![Screenshot - Provisioned Credentials](/writers/database/snowflake/provisioned-credentials.png)